 Loss Control Services from AmTrust Financial

 Department can help your small business assess the conditions, practices and processes of the workplace to help identify hazards in the workplace.
-We can recommend strategies to help reduce, control or eliminate accidents and losses.
 We are dedicated to providing the right resources

 to create the most effective loss control program for your specific needs.
 Policyholders also have access to over 700 streaming video training materials

 that include workplace safety, transportation safety, active shooter, emergency preparedness, human resources and more.

 today.
 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.